-The Winston-Salem Foundation was established on October 14, 1919 with a gift of $1,000 from Colonel Francis H. Fries, president of Wachovia Bank, following a model developed in Cleveland, Ohio five years earlier.
+The Foundation was established in 1919 with a donation of $1,000.
 We were the first foundation of any type to be established in North Carolina, and we’re the 16th oldest community foundation in the United States.
-Today, the Foundation manages $565 million in assets and has over 1,500 charitable funds that positively impact communities in Winston-Salem, Forsyth County, and beyond.
+For over a hundred years, thousands of individuals and organizations have partnered with us to improve the quality of life in Winston-Salem, Forsyth County, and beyond.
 Read more in our historical timeline.

 The Foundation is devoting significant resources toward investments in two critical focus areas for our work in Forsyth County:

 Learn more about how and why the Foundation is applying a racial equity lens to its work in the community—as well as inside its own walls.